danykakbyrnes/US_Phosphorus/README.txt

 	Summarizes and outputs national median, interquartile range, and 5th-95th percentile range.
 National statistics are plotted and used in Figure 1 and Figure 3b.

 FIG_PercentManureInputs.m
 	Calculates the proportion of manure-derived P inputs at the national-scale and at the regional scale.
 Outputs is PUE (2017) versus the proportion of manure-derived P inputs (Figure 2d).
+Generating the hexplot requires over computers with over 64GB of RAM.
+As such, we also include a script to generate a scatter plot.

 FIG_PUE_PS_conceptualFigure.m
 	Output plot of phosphorus surplus (x-axis) and 1-PUE (y-axis).
 Regional surplus and 1-PUE in 2017 are also plotted (Figure 6).